cmdap/ng-wizard/README.md

 ```
 $ npm install @cmdap/ng-wizard material-icons
 ```
+_If you don't want to use any of the default icons, you don't need to install the optional `material-icons` dependency._

-Then you can add a route for the `NgWizardComponent` to your Angular router configuration with each step in the wizard as a child route.
+Then add a route for the `NgWizardComponent` to your Angular router configuration with each step in the wizard as a child route.

 For example, your `app-routing.module.ts` file for a wizard with 2 steps